bprusinowski/plotteus/README.md

       chartType: "bar";
       chartSubtype?: "grouped" | "stacked";
       valueScale?: {
-        // Useful for fixing the value scale domain to show evolution of values. maxValue?: number;
+        // Compares the maximum value set by the user with the maximum value
+        // found within the group.
+        maxValue?: number;
       };
       verticalAxis?: {